golang/tools/gopls/doc/features/transformation.md

 Renaming should never introduce a compilation error, but it may introduce dynamic errors.
-For example, in a method renaming, if there is no direct conversion of the affected type to the interface type, but there is an intermediate conversion to `interface{}` followed by a type assertion to the interface type, then gopls may proceed to rename the method, causing the type assertion to fail at run time.
+For example, in a method renaming, if there is no direct conversion of the affected type to the interface type, but there is an intermediate conversion to a broader type (such as `any`) followed by a type assertion to the interface type, then gopls may proceed to rename the method, causing the type assertion to fail at run time.
 Similar problems may arise with packages that use reflection, such as